Phoenix Global Price Tops $0.0167 (PHB)

-Phoenix Global (CURRENCY:PHB) traded flat against the U.S. dollar during the 24-hour period ending at 16:00 PM ET on January 23rd.
-Phoenix Global has a total market capitalization of $61.81 million and $35,601.00 worth of Phoenix Global was traded on exchanges in the last 24 hours.
-One Phoenix Global coin can currently be bought for approximately $0.0167 or 0.00000025 BTC on exchanges.
-Over the last week, Phoenix Global has traded flat against the U.S. dollar.
+Phoenix Global (CURRENCY:PHB) traded flat against the dollar during the 24 hour period ending at 20:00 PM E.T. on January 29th.
+One Phoenix Global coin can now be bought for approximately $0.0167 or 0.00000025 BTC on major exchanges.
+Over the last week, Phoenix Global has traded flat against the dollar.
+Phoenix Global has a total market cap of $61.81 million and $35,601.00 worth of Phoenix Global was traded on exchanges in the last 24 hours.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.